Cpt-Quantum/VHDL/README.md

 # VHDL

-Repository for my FPGA code done in VHDL.
+This is a repository for FPGA development code written in VHDL.